Oscarts/backery2-app/planning.md

 **SYSTEM STATUS:** Production-ready foundation with working intermediate products management.
 Ready for continued development of raw materials and finished products systems.

-*This planning document reflects the current state as of August 25, 2025.
-The system has evolved from mock data to a fully functional database-backed application with real CRUD operations.*
+*This planning document reflects the current state as of August 29, 2025.
+The system has evolved from mock data to a fully functional database-backed application with real CRUD operations, comprehensive quality status management, and improved code quality through regular maintenance.*